from IPython.display import Image

 ('bright', 'green')

-.
+The values variable is a tuple (that needs unpacking) containing the two arrays for which we want the product.
 I’ll turn the result into a list so we can see it.
 Try it without the list to see what you get.

 [(70, 70),